Benbecula Airport

 Benbecula Airport (Port-adhair Bheinn na Faoghla) (IATA: BEB, ICAO: EGPL) is located on the island of Benbecula in the Outer Hebrides, off the West Coast of Scotland.
 It is a small rural airport owned and maintained by Highlands and Islands Airports Limited.

 History

 Early years

 An airfield has existed on Benbecula since 1936 when Scottish Airways began operating to what was known as Balivanich Airfield, located on the north west corner of the island.

 Second World War

-Between 1941 and 1942, during the Second World War, the airfield became RAF Benbecula, when it came under the control of the Royal Air Force's No. 15 (T) Group, Coastal Command.
+Between 1941 and 1942, during the Second World War, the airfield became RAF Benbecula, when it came under the control of the Royal Air Force's No. 15 (GR) Group, Coastal Command.
 During this period it was home to aircraft carrying out patrols in the Atlantic, protecting shipping convoys from German U-Boats.
 Such missions were carried out by the Lockheed Hudson and latterly the Boeing Fortress and Vickers Wellington.

 At its peak, RAF Benbecula had several thousand troops stationed at the station and at several other sites around the islands.

 The following units were based at the airfield at some point: